swcarpentry/python-novice-gapminder/_episodes/01-run-quit.md

 > >
 > > The Python code gets treated like markdown text.
 > > The lines appear as if they are part of one contiguous paragraph.
-> > This could be useful to temporarly turn on and off cells in notebooks that get used for multiple purposes.
+> > This could be useful to temporarily turn on and off cells in notebooks that get used for multiple purposes.
 > > ~~~
 > > x = 6 * 7 + 12 print(x)
 > > ~~~
-> > {: .python}
+> > {: .language-python}
 > {: .solution}
 {: .challenge}